jbracher/data-science-strasbourg/README.md

 # data-science-strasbourg
-Slides and materials for the Strasbourg Data Science Meetup
+This repository contains slides and materials for the Strasbourg Data Science Meetup group.